js-deobfuscate/python-http-server/README.md

 ## Features

-1. **Content-Type Detection Based on Extension**:
+1. **Automatic Content-Type Detection Based on File Extension**:
-   The server uses the `mimetypes` library to automatically determine the content type of files.
-This means that when a client requests a file, the server sets the `Content-Type` header based on the file's extension.
+   The server application uses the `mimetypes` library to automatically determine the content type of files.
+When the client requests a file, the server sets the `Content-Type` header based on the file's extension.

 2. **Automatic Encoding Detection**:
-   The server uses the `chardet` library for automatic detection of file encoding.
-This is very useful for handling various text files and ensures that file content is read and returned correctly.
+   The server uses the `chardet` library to automatically detect the encoding format of files, resolving issues with garbled text.

-3. **Chunked Response Data Transfer**:
+3. **Chunked Response Data Transmission**:
-   The server implements chunked response capability, which allows it to limit download speeds and support resumable downloads.
-This is practical for sharing large files and can enhance user experience.
+   The server implements chunked response data transmission, allowing it to limit download speeds and support resuming interrupted downloads.

 4. **Handling POST Requests**:
-   The server has basic capabilities for handling POST requests.
-This means that users can submit data via forms, and the server can correctly receive and process these requests.
+   The server is capable of handling POST requests, enabling users to submit data through forms and upload files.

 5. **Security**:
-   The server can detect common directory traversal attack patterns such as `..`, preventing attacks like directory traversal.
+   The server can detect common directory traversal attack patterns, such as `..`, preventing common directory traversal attacks.